ragnarokkrr/rgn-doodling/rgn-azure-spring-function/README.md

 - [ ] local testing with cosmos simulator
 - [ ] deploy native graalvm function
 - [ ] configure azure functions proxies to create a REST API from individual functions
-- [ ] access resources (k8s, web services, db's) from other azure virtual networks/regions from function and vice-versa
+- [ ] function access to resources (k8s, web services, db's) from other azure virtual networks/regions and vice-versa
 - [ ] manage cosmos db creation using terrafom